moj-analytical-services/data_linter/README.md

 - `default_result_fmt`: This is passed to the GE validator, if unset default option is to set the value to `"COMPLETE"`.
 This value sets out how much information to be returned in the result from each "expectation".
 For more information [see here](https://docs.greatexpectations.io/en/v0.4.0/result_format.html).
 Also note the safest option is to set it to `"BASIC"` for reasons discussed in the gotcha section above.

-- `ignore_missing_cols`: Will only lint columns in the corresponding metadata.
-This is useful if you just want to make sure new data won't break deployed systems (i.e. everything else is fine if I drop that column before I push it elsewhere)
+- `ignore_missing_cols`: Will not fail if columns don't exist in data but do in metadata (it ignores this).

 ## Process Diagram